open-mmlab/mmocr/.github/CONTRIBUTING.md

 ##### Installation

-After you clone the repository, you will need to install initialize pre-commit hook.
+After you clone the repository, you will need to install and initialize pre-commit hook.

 ```shell
 pip install -U pre-commit